Fz3r0/Fz3r0/README.md

 I'm just a very lucky person who was born surrounded by IBM computers and floppy disks back in the 80's...

-When I was very young I entered a Data Center and a room full of computers where my father worked, then I met a very funny guy with long hair and a beard (The Systems Engineer) who allowed me to play Prince of Persia in DOS surrounded by huge computers with that peculiar smell of new plastic and technology.
+When I was very young I entered a Data Center and a room full of computers where my father worked, then I met a very funny guy with long hair and a beard (The Systems Engineer) who allowed me to play Prince of Persia in MS-DOS surrounded by huge computers with that peculiar smell of new plastic, silicon & technology.
 Since then I decided to focus on one thing: Let my hair and beard grow... (and dedicate my life to Computer Science).

-Computer Science and Information & Communication Technologies are my passion, my hobby, what I have studied at University, have certified and constantly updated my knowledge and skills.
-Fortunately, it is what I work professionally and with several years of experience in different branches of ICT, in which Networking, Programming and Cyber-Security stand out.

 I invite you to enter the links of my social networks that I've placed above including my LinkedIn, where you will find more information regarding my professional career.